joppuyo/desktop-app-for-jira/README.md

 # Desktop App for Jira

-This is an app that puts Jira web app in it's own window.
+This is an app that puts Jira web app in its own window.
 Based on Electron and [Nativefier](https://github.com/nativefier/nativefier).

 ## Screenshot